-As editor-in-chief of Strategic News Service, Sally Anderson supervises or creates editorial content for SNS.
-She's the editor of the weekly SNS Global Report on Technology and the Global Economy, the FiReBooks imprint, FiReFilms content, and graphic design across SNS initiatives.
-She's also the production manager for the SNS and Future in Review (FiRe) conferences, websites, and other global events, including the SNS "Future in Review" Speaker Series in Park City and Salt Lake (2013-2017).
+As editor-in-chief of Strategic News Service, Sally Anderson manages and creates content for SNS.
+She's the editor of the weekly SNS Global Report on Technology and the Global Economy, the FiReBooks imprint, and FiReFilms productions, and creates or facilitates graphic design across key SNS initiatives.
+She's also production manager for SNS and Future in Review (FiRe) conferences, websites, and global events including the SNS "Future in Review" Speaker Series in Park City and Salt Lake (2013-2017).
 She serves as default photographer and social-media conduit for the annual "FiReFilms at Sundance" week in Park City, SNS Predictions Dinner in NYC, and SNS Predictions : West in the Bay Area.

 Sally conceived the interactive news model that became a shared patent as SNS iNews™.
 She serves on the FiReFilms steering committee (www.firefilms.org), supporting scientifically based documentaries to educate, inspire, and transform humanity, from conception through distribution; and recently joined the board of Orca Relief Citizens' Alliance (www.orcarelief.org), the longest-standing nonprofit dedicated to reducing the mortality rate of the Salish Sea's Southern Resident Killer Whales.